-- A. In compliance with Rule 9, § 10.1, attorneys may submit changes in information to the Board via regular mail, email or fax.
+- A. In compliance with Rule 9, § 10.1, attorneys may submit changes in contact information to the Board via the Attorney Portal, by regular mail, email or fax.
+All requests for contact information changes must include the attorney's BPR number.
 The Board cannot accept third party contact information change requests. - B. An attorney's office address information will be posted on the Board's website.
+If an attorney does not provide an office address to the Board, the attorney's home address will be posted on the Board's website pursuant to Tenn.
+Sup.
+Ct.
+R. 9 § 10.1.